+Jane Schulman, has been a member of the Kol Ami community since 2006.
+She led the participatory and inclusive Rabbinical selection process that culminated in the selection of Rabbi Gilah Langner to succeed Rabbi Leila Gal Berner as she retired from Kol Ami.
+She previously served as President, as chair of the Ritual Committee for several years and remains an active member.
 Jane was raised in a Conservative/Orthodox home.
 However, like many others, Jane was alienated from her Jewish roots for most of her adult life… until she found Congregation Bet Haverim, a vibrant, growing Reconstructionist community in Atlanta, GA.
 When she and her husband moved to Alexandria, she was very grateful to find Kol Ami — the only Reconstructionist community in northern Virginia — and remains fully committed to supporting this progressive, inclusive, thoughtful, and caring community.

 Jane’s professional training is in biostatistics and public health research (M.S.
 Harvard University; Ph.D.
 University of California, Berkeley).
-She serves as Study Area Director for Westat, Inc. in Rockville MD where she directs an active public health and biomedical research program of more than 150 staff serving NIH, CDC, and EPA.
+She served as Study Area Director for Westat, Inc. in Rockville MD where she directed an active public health and biomedical research program of more than 150 staff serving NIH, CDC, and EPA.
 Jane’s husband, Don Viehman, is a cloisonné enamel artist at the Torpedo Factory in Old Town, Alexandria.

 Ervin Walter was born in Sweden to Romanian parents.
-He grew up in an orthodox home and completed his Jewish studies at the Hebrew Academy of Greater Washington.
+He grew up in an Orthodox home and completed his Jewish studies at the Hebrew Academy of Greater Washington.
 His Jewish upbringing was shaped by his parents and their many friends representing most of the East European cultures.